 To clarify, Eddings was already working at Gearbox at the time of developing the first two Borderlands games but not as a voice actor.
 In his 12 year stint at the company, Eddings was a vice president of business development but was apparently never separately paid for voicing Claptrap, despite voice acting not being in the job description of business development VPs.

-Furthermore, Pitchford said Eddings was offered double the salary and he refused it, but some of Pitchford's followers called him out on it, saying that a previous statement was that Eddings was getting offered a wage that was an industry standard .
+Furthermore, Pitchford said Eddings was offered double the salary and he refused it, but some of Pitchford's followers on it, saying that a previous statement was that Eddings was getting offered a wage that was an .